 Nicoladie Tam, Associate Professor; Ph.D., University of Minnesota.
 Behavioral and computational neuroscience; multi-unit spatiotemporal neural spike train analysis; emotional processing, cognition and emotional intelligence, simulation and analysis; neural encoding and decoding; neural network and learning; sensorimotor integration; neurophysiology; neuropsychopharmacology; neuroengineering; brain-computer interface; brain imaging.

-Ruthanne Thompson, Assistant Professor; Ed.D., University of North Texas.
+Ruthanne Thompson, Associate Professor; Ed.D., University of North Texas.
 Science education; science efficacy.